OpenEvalProject/evals/manuscripts/elife-101559/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/101559/elife-101559-fig3-v1.jpg)

 **Figure 3.:** (A) Schematic illustrating the power analysis used to calculate the minimum detectable difference between two lifetime distributions.
-(B, C) Minimum detectable differences in the fitted P (1B) and empirical lifetime (C) for different numbers of sensor photons and for different numbers of pairs of sampled data (n).
-The data were simulated with P=0.5.1
+(B, C) Minimum detectable differences in the fitted P1 (B) and empirical lifetime (C) for different numbers of sensor photons and for different numbers of pairs of sampled data (n).
+The data were simulated with P1=0.5.

 Using realistic determination of the SNR with FLiSimBA, we also quantitatively evaluated the impact of specific hardware changes on the SNR.
 HBDs are advantageous over traditional gallium arsenide phosphide (GaAsP) PMTs because of their narrower IRF width and lack of afterpulsing (Becker et al., 2011).
 However, hybrid detectors are more expensive.
 Thus, it is valuable to quantify the benefits of HBDs over traditional GaAsP PMTs for SNRs.
 We generated fluorescence lifetime histograms with narrower IRFs and no afterpulses for HBDs and compared them with the simulated data for traditional GaAsP PMTs (Figure 4A and B).
 Hybrid detectors and GaAsP PMTs displayed similar photon-dependent changes in fitted P1 and empirical lifetime (Figure 4).
 Furthermore, a given sensor photon number gave a comparable MDD for HBDs and GaAsP PMTs (Figure 4).
 The similarity in the MDD curves can be explained by similar levels of variance between HBDs and PMTs (Figure 4C and D): although HBDs with a narrower IRF introduced less noise than GaAsP detectors (Figure 4G and H; noise from sampling from the IRF: standard deviation (STD) of fitted P1: 0.0008 for GaAsP PMTs and 0.0005 for HBDs; STD of empirical lifetime: 0.0003 for GaAsP PMTs and 0.0001 for HBDs), the noise of lifetime measurements was dominated by photon noise, and not by IRF noise (Figure 4G and H; noise from sampling of photons: STD of fitted P1: 0.0028 for both GaAsP PMTs and HBDs; STD of empirical lifetime: 0.0025 for both GaAsP PMTs and HBDs).
 Thus, although HBD can offer other advantages (Becker et al., 2011; Trinh and Esposito, 2021), HBDs with a narrower IRF and no afterpulse yield little improvement in the SNR for fluorescent protein-based sensors in biological applications.

 ![Figure 4.](https://cdn.elifesciences.org/articles/101559/elife-101559-fig4-v1.jpg)

 **Figure 4.:** (A) Differences in instrument response function (IRF) widths and afterpulse ratios between the GaAsP PMT and HBD.
 These specific parameters are used in subsequent simulations.
 (B) Gaussian IRFs used for simulation, reflecting different Gaussian widths for the GaAsP PMT and HBD.
-(C, D) Distributions of the fitted P (1C) and empirical lifetime (D) of the simulated data from the GaAsP PMT or HBD, with simulated P=0.5 and showing the sensor photon number dependence.
+(C, D) Distributions of the fitted P1 (C) and empirical lifetime (D) of the simulated data from the GaAsP PMT or HBD, with simulated P1=0.5 and showing the sensor photon number dependence.
 The data are represented as means and standard deviations.
-(1E, F) Minimum detectable difference in the fitted P (1E) and empirical lifetime (F) for different numbers of sensor photons and different numbers of data samples.
-The data were simulated with P=0.5.
-(1G, H) Distribution of the fitted P (1G) and empirical lifetime (H) of the simulated data from the GaAsP PMT or HBD, with noise introduced from either sampling of photons or sampling from the IRF distribution.
+(E, F) Minimum detectable difference in the fitted P1 (E) and empirical lifetime (F) for different numbers of sensor photons and different numbers of data samples.
+The data were simulated with P1=0.5.
+(G, H) Distribution of the fitted P1 (G) and empirical lifetime (H) of the simulated data from the GaAsP PMT or HBD, with noise introduced from either sampling of photons or sampling from the IRF distribution.
 The data were simulated without autofluorescence, afterpulse, or background and are represented as means and standard deviations. n=500 simulations.

 In summary, the quantitative and biologically realistic curves generated with FLiSimBA allow users to determine the appropriate trade-off in each experiment.
 Given the specific sensor brightness, sensor lifetime, and expected signal amplitude in specific biological applications, FLiSimBA allows the users to select the imaging speed and size of the imaging field to achieve the desired SNR.
 In addition, FLiSimBA allows users to evaluate the trade-off between performance improvement and price with specific hardware changes.

-## Expression level dependence of fluorescence lifetime estimates
+### Expression level dependence of fluorescence lifetime estimates

 Sensor expression levels often change over days and across animals and is usually assumed not to influence lifetime estimates because fluorescence lifetime is an intensive property of fluorophores.
 However, this assumption is true only if the biosensor is the only contributor to measurements.
 With autofluorescence, afterpulse, and background signals present in biological applications, the amount of sensor fluorescence relative to these contributing factors can lead to an apparent change in fluorescence lifetime estimates even if the biosensor is in the same conformational state (Ma et al., 2024).
 Here, we challenge the conventional view that fluorescence lifetime is independent of sensor expression and use simulation to define the range in which sensor expression has a negligible influence on lifetime.